DanielFerguson/helpinghomes.com.au/README.md

 - [x] Create base inertiajs-powered map view.
 - [x] Change user id to use uuid, rather than autoincrement id.
 - [x] Move from location relationship to straight lat, lng.
+- [x] Setup laravel socialite.
+- [x] Setup laravel socialite google driver.
+- [x] Setup laravel socialite facebook driver.
+- [x] Setup laravel socialite twitter driver.
-- [ ] Setup laravel socialite with google, facebook and email providers.
+- [ ] Setup laravel socialite apple driver.
+- [ ] Test logging into each of the drivers.
 - [ ] Look into offer clustering.
 - [ ] Update offer pins to custom images.
 - [ ] Show modal when the user clicks an offer on the map, where the user can 'request details'.